xloem/buildozer-recipe-debug/README.md

 # buildozer/python-for-android recipe failure case template

 This is to ease debugging of buildozer/python-for-android issues and somewhat for recipe development.
+Type `make` to build `main.py` .

 This repository has a github action to automatically merge pull requests, although it has not been tested.
+Feel free to use this repository as a workbench to work on some issue.

 After building, a recipe tree appears to be in `.buildozer/android/platform/*/build/other_builds/{recipename}/*/{recipename}`.